Tataf

-Tataf (تطف, also Romanized as Taţaf; also known as Tetev) is a village in Gurab Zarmikh Rural District, Mirza Kuchek Janghli District, Sowme'eh Sara County, Gilan Province, Iran.
-At the 2006 census, its population was 1,142, in 285 families.
+Tataf (تطف) (Note: Also romanized as Taţaf; also known as Tetev) is a village in Gurab Zarmikh Rural District of Mirza Kuchek Janghli District in Sowme'eh Sara County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,142 in 285 households.
+The following census in 2011 counted 720 people in 215 households.
+The 2016 census measured the population of the village as 662 people in 218 households.